pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

-Now, we’ll have a state variable named editable (this.state.editable) that we’ll set to false, initially, and set to true if the edit button is clicked.
+Now, we’ll have a state variable named editable `this.state.editable` that we’ll set to `false` initially, and set to `true` if the edit button is clicked.

 _app/assets/javascripts/components/_\__item.js.jsx_
 ```javascript